 In addition to helping students get into colleges, CollegeTracks, with the Foundation’s support, launched a new program called the College Success Program in April 2010, to help CollegeTracks high school alums to successfully navigate through college and graduate.
 College Success coaches help CollegeTracks alums deal with the organizational, academic and social challenges they face in college, work with them to master the skills (such as time management, financial aid/budgeting, and note-taking/study skills) they need to persist and graduate, and help them create a four-year plan to reach their graduation goal.

-Over the past fifteen years, B-CC CollegeTracks has served over 2,000 B-CC students.
+Since 2003, B-CC CollegeTracks has served over 2,000 B-CC students.
 Nearly every student served has been admitted to a college or technical school, almost 80% have enrolled, and almost half have attained degrees and now work across a wide range of industries and companies, including law, finance, entertainment, technology, health care, education, and public service.

 Based on the 16-month college enrollment rates for Montgomery County Public Schools students who graduated in 2012, B-CC has an 81.8% college enrollment rate for African American graduates, 75.8% for Hispanics graduates, and 81.3% (the highest among MCPS schools) for graduates who received free- and reduced-price meals services.